Climate change in New Zealand: Impacts on people

 The combined effects of climate change will result in a multitude of irreversible impacts on New Zealand.
 By the end of this century New Zealand will experience higher rainfalls, more frequent extreme weather events, rising sea levels and higher temperatures.
 Such effects will significantly impact New Zealand, with higher temperatures resulting in dry summers, consequently limiting New Zealand's water supply and intensifying droughts.
 The Ministry for the Environment says the greatest effect of climate change is likely to be on New Zealand's water resources, with higher rainfall in the west and less in the east.
 Extreme climate events such as droughts could become more frequent in eastern areas, with increased flooding after major downpours.

 Higher temperatures are likely to increase problems such as heat stress in summer and mortality is expected to rise due to harsher living environments.
 Disease-transmitting insects such as mosquitoes could become established more easily as the climate warms.
 Rising temperatures will also have devastating effects on New Zealand's flora and fauna, with climate threatening both animal and plant chances of survival.
+New Zealand experienced its warmest year on record in 2022, and at that point eight out of 10 warmest years ever recorded in New Zealand have been within the last decade.

 Sir Peter Gluckman, the Prime Minister's Chief Science Advisor, noted in 2013 that even "the magnitude of environmental changes (in New Zealand) will depend in part on the global trajectories of greenhouse gas emissions and land use change, (and that) effective risk management requires consideration of the possibility of experiencing more extreme components of the predictive range".